Next Generation Indie Book Awards: History

 Cash prizes and medals are awarded to winners and finalists ranging from $100 to $1,500, grand prize winners are also awarded a trophy, and the top books in each category are reviewed by literary agents for possible representation.
 The Next Generation Indie Book Awards are announced each year during BookExpo America in a catalog distributed to BookExpo attendees.
 Winners and Finalists are honored at a reception during BookExpo America.
-The awards ceremonies are held at landmark locations in New York City including the Plaza Hotel and the Harvard Club of New York.
+The awards ceremonies are held at landmark locations in New York City including the Plaza Hotel and the Harvard Club of New York City.
 In 2016 the ceremony was held at the Newberry Library in Chicago.

 The Next Generation Indie Book Awards program has been said to be the 'Sundance' of the book publishing world.